 A blog for the Evolutionary Morphology and Biomechanics group at the University of Liverpool.
-Part of the Institute of Ageing and Chronic Disease.
+Part of the Institute of Life Course and Medical Sciences.

 MSc Human Anatomy and Evolution, Hull York Medical School, 2014-2015

 Medical laboratory assistant, Royal Liverpool Hospital, 2016-2018

 Postgraduate representative, Hull York Medical School, 2014-2015

 Committee member, University of York Brass Band, 2013-2015

 Committee member, Alcuin College, University of York, 2012-2014

 I am interested in human evolution.
 The how, when and why we are the way we are.
 My PhD project investigates the evolution of bipedalism and using fossil footprints and foot anatomy to infer past locomotor behaviour.
 My research focuses on how small differences in substrate properties can alter foot motion and footprint morphology.
 Basically, I’m going to get people to walk over different materials.

 How and why did you get into your current research?

 I have always been curious about the past and during my undergraduate in archaeology, I mostly enjoyed studying about human evolution.
 I went on to study a masters in human anatomy and evolution and then worked in a hospital laboratory for 18months.
 When I saw this PhD advertised, I knew I had to apply as it combines my various interests.
 I’m really enjoying the PhD so far and would love to continue working in locomotor biomechanics after finishing (hopefully) my PhD in a few years.